Point Pleasant, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 78.04 mi of roadways, of which 64.28 mi were maintained by the municipality, 7.86 mi by Ocean County and 3.30 mi by the New Jersey Department of Transportation.

 State highways include Route 13, which extends a total of .56 mi, most of which is in the borough with a small portion in Bay Head.
 Route 88 traverses the borough to its eastern terminus at Route 35, just across the border with Point Pleasant Beach.
+Also, Route 70 skirts through the northwest part of the borough between Brick and Brielle on the September 11th Memorial Bridge, which crosses the Manasquan River.

 Public transportation

 NJ Transit provides bus service to Philadelphia on the 317 route.

 Ocean Ride local service is provided on the OC3A Brick—Point Pleasant and the OC4 Lakewood—Brick Link routes.

 Health care

 Point Pleasant Hospital was founded in 1918 and became part of Ocean Medical Center in 1982.
 The hospital closed permanently in 2001.